tapafon/AirHockey/README.md

 ## Installation

 Just drag *.unitypackage into your world project, than drag prefab into your scene.
-Same for updating.
+For updating, you also drag *.unitypackage into your world project, than rightclick on AirHockey on your scene -> Prefab -> Replace and select updated prefab.

 In GameManager script, you can change max amount of points before game over.
 Default is 7.